Get started with insider risk management

 The Microsoft 365 HR connector is required when using the following policy templates:

-- Data leaks by disgruntled users
+- Data leaks by risky users

 - Departing user data theft

-- General patient data misuse
+- Patient data misuse

 - Security policy violations by departing users

-- Security policy violations by disgruntled users
+- Security policy violations by risky users

 See the Set up a connector to import HR data article for step-by-step guidance to configure the Microsoft 365 HR connector for your organization.
 After you've configured the HR connector, return to these configuration steps.